What are Fiddle Diddles? They are basically a no-bake cookie. If you google, you’ll find a ton of variations!

 What are the Best Oats for Fiddle Diddles

-You can either use quick oats or old fashioned.
-I find that old fashioned offer a nicer chewy texture.
-Where quick oats are a lot more tender and not near as chewy.
+You can either use quick oats or old fashioned oats.
+I find that old fashioned oats offer a nice and chewy texture.
+Quick oats are a lot more tender and not near as chewy.

 I have not attempted using steel cut oats, so I would suggest in texture preference go with one from above.